microprediction/microprediction/submission_examples_xray/README.md

 ### Stock and stock portfolio prediction examples
-See also [submission_examples_independent](https://github.com/microprediction/microprediction/tree/master/submission_examples_independent).
 This directory provides examples of submitting distributional predictions of 45-minute ahead stock returns, and returns of portfolios of stocks.

 The stock streams: